fnando/rails-env/README.md

 be manually propagated.

-It's hard to automatically propagate every existing option, so we have the most common options covered, as you can see the list below:
+It's hard to automatically propagate every existing option, so we have the most common options covered, as you can see in the list below:

 - action_controller
 - action_mailer